FIX: Star Wars Battlefront 2 doesn’t work in Windows 10

 Star Wars fever is still present!
-And while some people have yet to see the movie, some of them are enjoying in various interesting merchandise, but some people decided to go old school, and play one of the most popular Star Wars games ever, Star Wars Battlefront 2, again.
+And while some people have yet to see the movie, many of them enjoy the Star Wars phenomenon by using branded merchandise, or even by playing one of the most popular same-name games ever – Star Wars Battlefront 2.

-But Battlefront 2 was released in 2005, and Microsoft released a couple versions of Windows since then.
-So in this article, we’re going to talk about what to do, if Star Wars Battlefront 2 doesn’t work in the latest version of Windows, Windows 10.
+So in this article, we’re going to talk about getting Star Wars Battlefront 2 to work in Windows 10.

-How to Make Star Wars Battlefront 2 Work in Windows 10
+How can I launch Star Wars Battlefront 2 in Windows 10?

 - Enable Stereo Mix

 - Run the game in the compatibility mode